cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 ```

 Leveraging features such as [Task Dependencies](writing-tasks.md#depepndencies), [Conditional Execution](writing-tasks.md#conditional-execution)
-and [Encrypted Variables](writing-tasks.md#encrypted-variables) with a Docker Builder can help building some relatively
+and [Encrypted Variables](writing-tasks.md#encrypted-variables) with a Docker Builder can help building relatively
 complex pipelines.
 It can also be used to execute builds which need special privileges.

 In the example below, a `docker_builder` will be only executed on a tag creation, once both `test` and `lint`